jpbarraca/pynrf24/README.md

 Contact
 -------

-For any information regarding this library you can contact me at jpbarraca at gmail Improvements to the code base are also welcome.
+For any information regarding this library you can contact me at jpbarraca at gmail.

+Improvements to the code base are also welcome.

 Requirements